-Delicious, homemade, covered in cinnamon and sugar churros are a family favorite!
-It’s hard NOT to love this delicious treat when it reminds you of the Happiest Place on Earth!
+Churros are a family favorite!
+It’s hard NOT to love this treat when it reminds you of the Happiest Place on Earth!

 What is a Churro?

 Today’s recipe happens to be FROM Disney, which means we HAD to try it.
-We are such huge fans of the real deal and were so excited to try this recipe at home.
-The treat was beyond delicious and will become a new staple for go-to desserts in our home.
-Served warm and with some of our favorite dips, these Mexican churros are to die for!
+We are such huge fans of the real deal, and were so excited to try this Churros Recipe at home.

 How to Make Churros

-Begin by filling a heavy bottomed pot with 1 ½ inches of oil.
-Heat the oil to 350 degrees over medium heat.
-In a shallow dish, preparing cinnamon toping by combining the two.
+PREP.
+Begin by filling a heavy bottomed pot with 1½-2 inches of oil.
+Heat the oil to 360°F over medium-high heat.
+In a shallow dish or bowl, prepare cinnamon topping by combining the two.

-Remove churros from oil with slotted spoon and place on a paper towel-lined plate.
-While still warm, roll in cinnamon and sugar mixture.
+SEASON.
+Remove Churros from oil with slotted spoon and place on a paper towel-lined plate or cooling rack.
+While still warm, roll in cinnamon sugar mixture.
 Serve warm!

-Let the churros drain on a paper towel for a bit before coating them in the sugar, but be sure they do not get dry otherwise the sugar will not stick.
+Drain.
+Let the churros drain on a paper towel for a bit before coating them in the sugar, but be sure they do not get dry, otherwise the sugar will not stick.